2014–15 A Group: Teams

-As finishing in the bottom four places of the table at the end of season 2013–14, Chernomorets, Neftochimic, Pirin (Gotse Delchev) and Lyubimets 2007 were relegated to B Group and only two teams were promoted from B Group with the object of decreasing the number of teams from 14 to 12 for the current season.
+As finishing in the bottom four places of the table at the end of season 2013–14, Chernomorets Burgas, Neftochimic, Pirin (Gotse Delchev) and Lyubimets 2007 were relegated to B Group and only two teams were promoted from B Group with the objective of decreasing the number of teams from 14 to 12 for the current season.
+Chernomorets ended a seven year stint in the top tier, while the other three teams were relegated after a single season in the elite.

 The relegated teams were replaced by Marek Dupnitsa, the 2013–14 B Group champions and Haskovo, the 2013–14 B Group runner-up.
 While Marek returns to the top division after six years, Haskovo reaches again the highest class after 21 years.

 Stadia and locations

 Note: Table lists in alphabetical order.

 Personnel and sponsoring

 Note: Flags indicate national team as has been defined under FIFA eligibility rules.
 Players and Managers may hold more than one non-FIFA nationality.

 Managerial changes

 First phase

 The first 22 Rounds comprise the first phase of the season, also called the Regular season.
 In the first phase, every team plays each other team twice on a home-away basis till all the teams have played two matches against each other.
 The table standings at the end of the Regular season determine the group in which each team is going to play in the Play-offs.